The Four Geniuses of the Battle of Britain: Watson Watt, Henry Royce, Sydney Camm & RJ Mitchell

 Robert Watson-Watt is the man to whom Britain owes radar and Henry Royce’s legendary Merlin engine powered the Hurricane and Spitfire designed by Sydney Camm and R.J.
 Mitchell respectively.
 Each man did much, much more over the course of their professional lives but these are the things for which they are singled out in this book.

 Being written by two retired Rolls-Royce aerospace engineers means the authors are technologists more than secular historians.
-This is most evident in lead author Coles’ Foreword in which he offers “a new slant on history” in the form of a peculiar tribute to Prime Minister Neville Chamberlain (best known for his policy of appeasing Hitler by signing the 1938 Munich Agreement instead of opposing Hitler’s annexation of the Sudetenland), crediting him, during his time as Chancellor of the Exchequer (equivalent to Secretary of the Treasury) in the early 1930s as having the foresight to invest in new British fighter designs!
+This is most evident in lead author Coles’ Foreword in which he offers “a new slant on history” in the form of a peculiar tribute to Prime Minister Neville Chamberlain (best known for his policy of appeasing Hitler by signing the 1938 Munich Agreement instead of opposing Hitler’s annexation of the Sudetenland), crediting him, during his time as Chancellor of the Exchequer (equivalent in the US to Secretary of the Treasury) in the early 1930s as having the foresight to invest in new British fighter designs!
 This is a rather unorthodox take on history.

-Sherrard, who wrote the much shorter Preface, avoids this and instead stays on-topic by discussing two aspects entirely pertinent to his two chapters: the Herculean efforts by Rolls-Royce’s Ernest Hives (H. Royce had been dead for years when war broke out) and the similarities between Royce and Mitchell.
+Sherrard, who wrote the much shorter Preface, avoids this and instead stays on-topic by discussing two aspects entirely pertinent to his two chapters: the Herculean efforts by Rolls-Royce’s Ernest Hives (Henry Royce had been dead for years when war broke out) and the similarities between Royce and Mitchell.

 Each author took on two of the subjects and to each principal is devoted one chapter of 35–50 pages presenting basic biographic information, a summary of their work, and the Battle of Britain-specific contribution.
 The first chapter, on Watson-Watts’ radar achievements, is the most “technical” inasmuch as it makes use of schematics.
 These neither have captions nor legends and although the text does refer to them extensively, the reader who is not an electrical expert will labor to understand them.
 Nevertheless, the book makes clear that his early experiments and understanding of future capabilities and concerns were instrumental in giving the RAF a brilliant early warning system that also owes much to Air Chief Marshal Sir Hugh Dowding when he was in charge of RAF Research and Development.